Financial Planning for the Self-Employed

 Self-employed workers typically buy health insurance because the consequences of not doing so can be catastrophic.
 However, they’re less likely to look down the road and consider disability or long-term-care coverage.

 “The cost of disability insurance varies greatly, depending on your chosen profession, age, and income,” Rob says.
 “But while the expense can be quite high for, say, an older surgeon making high six figures, less lofty policies can be had for far more reasonable rates.”
 You also want to assess the pros and cons of either pre-tax or after-tax disability insurance premium payments.

 Depending on your type of work, you may also want to consider general liability insurance, which protects your business from claims, including personal injury, bodily injury, property damage, and other liabilities.
 Additionally, if you own commercial property, you may consider bundling the insurance plans into a comprehensive Business Owner’s policy.

 All of this coverage can add up.
 However, it helps that most business and health insurance premiums are deductible.
 Even Medicare and Medigap insurance for self-employed workers 65 and older are tax-deductible up to earned income.
 For more information, see IRS Publication 535.

-“I’ve found that those just starting out, in particular, are hesitant about hiring other professionals to help with insurance, retirement and even taxes,” Rob says.
-“But it’s usually better to put your time into what you know—building your business.
+“I’ve found that those just starting out, in particular, are hesitant about hiring other professionals to help with insurance, retirement, and even taxes,” Rob notes.
+“But it’s usually better to put your time into what you know—building your business—and find an expert to handle company benefits.
 Just because you’ve finally hung out your own shingle, doesn’t mean you need to do all the legwork yourself.”